1 Service Battalion

 The battalion is composed of an integrated and cohesive team of active military members and public servants.
 Soldiers must maintain their soldiering and war-fighting skills to a high degree of proficiency, while concurrently developing expertise in their respective trades.

-The battalion's primary focus is on conducting and training for operations; however, the unit also provides combat service support on a daily basis to 1 CMBG and the 3rd Canadian Division.
-1 Svc Bn has, over the past two decades, regularly generated, trained, and deployed the National Support Element (NSE) for several Canadian deployments.
+The battalion's primary focus is on conducting and training for operations; however, the unit also provides combat service support on a daily basis to 1 Canadian Mechanized Brigade Group and the 3rd Canadian Division.
+1 Svc Bn has, from 1990 to 2010, regularly generated, trained, and deployed the National Support Element (NSE) for several Canadian deployments.

 The unit motto is officium super omnia which translates to "duty above all".
-The current commanding officer is Lieutenant-Colonel Joseph Boland and the regimental sergeant major is Chief Warrant Officer Guillaume Page.
+The current commanding officer is Lieutenant-Colonel Christopher Read and the regimental sergeant major is Chief Warrant Officer Guillaume Page.

 History

 1 Service Battalion (1 Svc Bn) was officially formed on 1 September 1968, however, the unit's roots can be traced back to around the start of the 20th century through the history of its functional companies: Transportation, Supply and Maintenance.
 These three companies are descendants of the Royal Canadian Army Service Corps (RCASC), the Royal Canadian Ordnance Corps (RCOC), and the Royal Canadian Electrical and Mechanical Engineers (RCEME) respectively.